top of page

 Neuroaffirming.png

-Spectrum Centre adopts a neurodivergent affirming approach to services.
+Spectrum Centre adopts a neurodiversity affirming approach to services.

 • We presume competence (i.e., we don't assume that people can't do things because of their disability).